Anna Karenina — Part 1

 - Nikolay and Kritsky are trying to promote communism by starting a locksmith’s association in the village of Vozdrem.

-- Nikolay gets angry at the mention of their half-brother Sergey Ivanovitch.
+- Nikolay gets angry at the mention of their half-brother Sergey Ivanovich.

 - Levin struggles with the conversation as Nikolay becomes more unhinged.